endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ### Earth Orbit

+Earth is home to the vast majority of the human race, and is surrounded by large orbital colonies in Low Earth Orbit.

+Luna is the second most populated colony and is primarily technological workers.
+It's also the communications hub of the Solar System ... or at least, it *was*.

+Located in the La Grange 5 point, O'Neill Station is the largest orbital colony in the Solar System.

 - **Earth** Maximum Population, Atmosphere, Blocade, Farming, Ice, High-G, Life, Manufacturing, Occupation, Orbit, Spaceport, Surface, Underground, Volcanos, Water
 - **Luna** High Population, Colony, Low-G, Mining, Siege, Spaceport, Surface, Underground
 - **O'Neill Station** Medium Population, Atmosphere, Farming, High-G, Occupation, Spaceport